datacarpentry/stata-economics/_episodes/02-transform-data.md

 {: .callout}

 FIXME: add `egen` examples

-FIXME: `collapse` deletes data from memory. more advanced, maybe move to back.

-FIXME: this could be a point to introduce command history "planned error"

 > ## Challenge
 > What is the difference between `collapse (mean) average_distance = distw, by(iso_o)` and `egen average_distance = mean(distw), by(iso_o)`?